kamran3210/example-discord-bot/README.md

 `npm run start` to start the bot.

-`npm run start:dev` to start the bot in dev mode (cold reloads on saves).
+`npm run start:dev` to start the bot in dev mode (runs using ts-node and cold reloads on saves).